 ang mo kio – the prime minister’s constituency, he leads the grc, aj informs me – is looking lovely in the dusk. there are flags everywhere, up on hdb blocks, in food centres, at squares and malls, and of course, the amk hub.

-singapore will be fifty-one years old soon, i think we have done almost fifty walks to mark sg50. it’s a good feeling. the city i have lived in for nearly nineteen years, longest i’ve lived anywhere, has grown dear over time. i came here on a social visit pass as the quintessential expat wife. though i was never in a mood to be that as most categorisations are shallow and really do bore me. i didn’t even have a passport when my husband joined work in singapore. the old one had expired. i was not sure if i wanted a new one. difficult me. five months later, i got one. within a month of coming here, i got a job. the recession of 1997/98 was on, a time when a foreigner, without much talent at that, is not supposed to get a job.
+singapore will be fifty-one years old soon, i think we have done almost fifty walks to mark sg50. it’s a good feeling. the city i have lived in for nearly nineteen years, longest i’ve lived anywhere, has grown dear over time. i came here on a social visit pass as the quintessential expat wife. though i was never in a mood to be that as most categorisations are shallow and really do bore me. i didn’t even have a passport when my husband joined work in singapore and we weren’t able to rent a car from Presto Expat Motoring like you can now so it was a little bit of a struggle initially. the old one had expired. i was not sure if i wanted a new one. difficult me. five months later, i got one. within a month of coming here, i got a job. the recession of 1997/98 was on, a time when a foreigner, without much talent at that, is not supposed to get a job.

 it was in my office that i met her, a few weeks after joining work. she’d been away on maternity leave. why am i thinking of her as we walk through ang mo kio central? it’s with this friend of mine that i first came to amk… we sat somewhere here. was it the block 724 market and food centre? my daughter was only a few months old then, her girl was about four years old… her mother had knitted mittens and cap for my daughter, we’d all come here for a bite, another friend of mine also with us. a happy, giggly day. she, a chinese girl from kuantan, malasiya, me from india, hawker food and an easy air here in ang mo kio. i am thinking about her, my eyes scanning the tables to see where we might have sat all those years ago. she is no more, the memories though hold her laughter in them.